Re-Engineering Humanity and the Programmable Person

 One of the book's best examples is electronic contracting.
 Click-through terms are legally serious, but practically unread.
 Their genius is not persuasion by argument.
 It is conditioning by repetition.
 The user learns that access requires a quick affirmative gesture, that reading is impractical, that refusal is costly, and that the system will treat the click as meaningful agreement.

 This matters for AI governance because many current consent designs repeat the same form.
-Training opt-outs, data-sharing settings, biometric notices, cookie banners, workplace monitoring disclosures, student-proctoring acknowledgments, model-memory toggles, and enterprise connector permissions often ask people to perform agency inside a structure where the real terms have already been made hard to inspect or refuse.
+Training opt-outs, data-sharing settings, biometric notices, cookie banners, workplace monitoring disclosures, student-proctoring acknowledgments, model-memory toggles, and enterprise connector permissions often ask people to perform agency inside a structure where the real terms have already been made hard to inspect, compare, refuse, or revoke.

 The issue is not that every click is fake.
 The issue is that repeated low-friction consent can produce a citizen, worker, patient, student, or user who has learned not to expect a real negotiation.
 Once that habit is established, AI systems can inherit an enormous permission surface while appearing to operate through choice.